Najeeb-Aqel/Mark-The-Differences-Between-Two-Images/README.md

 # Mark-The-Differences-Between-Two-Images
-This project will find the differences between two images and draw rectangles over the extracted differences using opencv
+This project will find the differences between two images and draw rectangles over the extracted differences and print the center of each difference using opencv

 ## How to Install
 1. Clone Project to your local directory (`clone https://github.com/najeebael/Mark-The-Differences-Between-Two-Images`)